abbyazari/abbyazari.github.io/_pages/group.md

 - We create and share work that accurately represents our knowledge and our process.
 - We create and share work that consists of our best efforts.
 - We recognize the contributions of others in the pursuit of knowledge.
-- We work to increase our, and humanities', understanding of the natural environment including space.
+- We work to increase our, and humanity's, understanding of the natural environment including space.

 ### Embrace Curiosity
 - We bring intellectual curiosity to our interactions.